 We have been inspired by many wonderful collaborators.
 Their contributions help us create unique music that neither of us would have come up with on our own.

-Carnegie Hall, as part of their “125” commissioning project, sponsored a new work for Sō Percussion and Shara Worden called Timeline.
-Timeline represents the first occasion on which Sō Percussion and Shara Worden have worked together.
+Carnegie Hall, as part of their “125” commissioning project, sponsored a new work for Sō Percussion and Shara Nova called Timeline.
+Timeline represents the first occasion on which Sō Percussion and Shara have worked together.
 We’ve admired her work for many years, both as My Brightest Diamond and on works such as David Lang’s Death Speaks.
 Shara’s haunting voice and penetrating verses explore the subject of time, and as such provide Timeline as a kind of companion piece to Steven Mackey’s It Is Time.

 Working with Shara was one of those moments of instant chemistry for us: she is a consummate, almost frighteningly gifted musician.
 She handles our typically quirky rhythmic layers with grace, but then adds a lyricism and emotional depth that makes our mutual exploration come to life.